taih304/Linux-Shell/Platforms interaction/AWS/Greengrass/Components with shell commands.md

 ```
 The installation process takes a few minutes.
 When the installer completes, you can find your device in the list of Greengrass core devices on the Core devices page.

+After successfully installing this core device in your system (e.g Ubuntu PC or single board computer), all the components developed in later steps belonged to this core device.

 # Develop a local Python component then deploy to AWS

 **Step 1**: Export AWS access keys **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** of the root account.